AKUA MIND BODY

 Talking and learning about suicide is just as crucial as providing support to a loved one, educating yourself on the topic, and being prepared if this issue does arise in your life.
 Suicide prevention is possible with the right support system and with the right help.

-If your loved one is having hallucinations or delusions, be gentle and sympathetic, but do not get in an argument about whether the delusions or hallucinations are real.
+• If your loved one is having hallucinations or delusions, be gentle and sympathetic, but do not get into an argument about whether the delusions or hallucinations are real.

 It is important that you try to provide comfort and peace if an individual reaches out to you.
 Of course, it is always best to “reach in”, meaning checking on the people you care about since many individuals in dire situations may not feel comfortable reaching out.